symbioticfi/relay-stats-ts/examples/README.md

 ### What to expect
 On a healthy setup you will see logs for:
 1. Current network configuration and driver parameters
+2. Network extra data (NETWORK/SUBNETWORK and settlement EIP-712 domain)
-2. Historical validator set (epoch 1)
+3. Historical validator set (epoch 1)
-3. Current validator set, including voting power stats
+4. Current validator set, including voting power stats
-4. Settlement integrity and status indicators
+5. Validator set status and integrity indicators
-5. Top operators by voting power with their vaults and keys
+6. Top operators by voting power with their vaults and keys
+7. Aggregator extra data entries for both simple and zk modes

 If the RPC endpoints are unreachable or misconfigured you will see an `HTTP request failed` message.
 Double-check that the RPC URLs are correct, the driver contract exists at the specified address, and the devnet (if used) is fully booted.